-A lot of people collect mementoes and tokens when they travel, as a reminder of time well spent in another country.
+A lot of people collect mementoes and tokens when they travel.
+They are a reminder of time well spent in another country.
 Souvenirs, beach pebbles, train tickets, restaurant receipts and more make for charming travel mementoes.
-At times, however, the best form of travel remembrance is a picture.
+At times, however, the best form of travel remembrance is through photography.

-It is said that a picture speaks a thousand words, and photography has the ability to capture nostalgic moments you’ll never want to forget.
+It is said that a picture speaks a thousand words.
+Photography has the ability to capture nostalgic moments you’ll never want to forget.
 Photography is capable of depicting raw emotion, captivating timelines and astonishing locations.
-Whether you already happen to be an experienced photographer or simply enjoy taking the random picture with your phone, there’s a lot to learn about travel photography.
+There’s a lot to learn about travel photography.
 And why should you?

 Photography entails mindfulness, attentiveness and a fresh perspective with each and every photo taken.
 These values are useful not only when taking travel pics but also in other parts of life.
 Travel photography also helps you be fulfilled in the joy of discovery and exploration.
-To take travel pictures is to put in effort in seeing new, beautiful places you’re going to want to cherish and keep as a memory forever.
+To take travel pictures is to put in effort in seeing new, beautiful places you’re going to want to cherish.

-Now that you’re convinced about coming to the gorgeous Maltese Islands and bringing your camera with you, you’ll need to be familiar with the how-tos.
-Read on to find out more about the best travel photography tips that will get you some pictures worth bragging about.
+Now that you’re convinced about coming to gorgeous Malta, you’ll need to be familiar with the how-tos.
+Read on to find out more how to pictures worth bragging about.

 Be Camera Confident